 - Green Tomatoes: Use firm, unripened green tomatoes.
 You can also use green varieties of Heirloom tomatoes.
 Your tart will still be a pretty green color, but will be a little sweeter.

-- Balsamic Vinegar: I like to use a nice aged Balsamic vinegar in this recipe.
-The green tomatoes are very tart and the lower quality balsamics are too acidic.
-Just my preference, use what you have, and you probably won't notice the difference.
+- Balsamic Vinegar: I like to use a white Balsamic vinegar in this recipe.
+The green tomatoes are very tart and the darker balsamics are too acidic.
+I think the whit balsamic enhances the natural flavors of the tomatoes during roasting.
+Use what you have though, and you probably won't notice the difference.

 - Puff Pastry: You can't go wrong with frozen puff pastry dough.
 Unless you just want to spend a good amount of quality time in the kitchen, save yourself and use frozen.
 It works best if you thaw it in the refrigerator and use it before it warms up to room temperature.